EfazAhmed/EfazAhmed/README.md

 - 🔭 I’m currently working on ...
 School
 - 🌱 I’m currently learning ...
 Python and SQL
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
-SQL
+Python
 - 💬 Ask me about ...
 Anything you would like!
 - 📫 How to reach me: ... efazahmededu@gmail.com
 - 😄 Pronouns: ...
 He/Him